 These types of questions are best answered by alumna.

-In her article, you will learn why Hackbright is the leading all-women’s bootcamp in the Bay area, and what Hackbright campus culture is like.
+In her article, you will learn why Hackbright is the leading attending a bootcamp in the Bay area, and what Hackbright campus culture is like.

 Keep reading to get a few highlights from Kat’s article.